cn0047/stash/ed/t/README.md

 * Is there a pattern here?
 * How can I make this simpler?
 * Why does it work like that?
-  (Knowing that something works and knowing why it works that way are two very  different things.)
+  (Knowing that something works and knowing why it works that way are two very  different things).
 * Has somebody done this before?
 * Who said it first?
-  (Always try read the original source of a concept or theory.)
+  (Always try read the original source of a concept or theory).
 * Do I love what I’m doing?
 * Where else could I use this?
 * What did I fail at today?
 * How can we make this possible?
-  (Start from the assumption that whatever you want to do is possible.)
+  (Start from the assumption that whatever you want to do is possible).
 * Who can I learn from?
-  (You should never work anywhere where you are the smartest person in the room.)
+  (You should never work anywhere where you are the smartest person in the room).

 #### Simple stuff

-`camelCase`
-`kebab-case`
-`snake_case`
+`camelCase, kebab-case, snake_case`

 ````sh
 12:25AM # 00:25